sculptures • permaculture • primitive technology • kayaking • links • index • about

 Meal planning

 First, you’ll want to figure how many breakfasts, lunches and dinners are needed.
 You can usually leave out the dinner on the last day and even the lunch if you think you’ll make it to the take-out by lunchtime.
 So, a three day trip with an AM start and early PM finish would include: 3 lunches, 2 breakfasts and 2 dinners.
+For examples of complete meals, see "sample meals" at the bottom of this page.

 When preparing your own at home: